All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Ozempic help me lose belly fat specifically?

-You cannot target fat loss in specific areas with any medication.
-However, GLP-1 medications like Ozempic tend to reduce visceral fat (the dangerous fat surrounding internal organs) more effectively than subcutaneous fat.
+You can't target fat loss in specific areas with any medication.
+But GLP-1 medications like Ozempic tend to reduce visceral fat (the dangerous fat surrounding internal organs) more effectively than subcutaneous fat.
 This means many patients see noticeable reductions in waist circumference.
 GLP-1 body composition changes

 Begin your free consultation today and take the first step toward your own before-and-after transformation.